 The purpose of this policy is to ensure certain measures will be taken when a child has been identified as a victim of commercial sexual exploitation or at high risk of commercial sexual exploitation.
-Once identified, proper authorities will be notified and the potential or confirmed victim CSEC children will receive prompt screening, assessment and services.
-This policy guides caseworkers on how to respond to a child victim of commercial sexual exploitation or those at high risk of exploitation.
+Once identified, proper authorities will be notified and CSEC children will receive prompt screening, assessment and services.
+This policy guides caseworkers on how to respond to a child victim of commercial sexual exploitation.